Qstream Microlearning Solution Selected by Concussion Legacy Foundation to Support CLF Media Project

 Distinguished sports journalists Bob Costas, J.A.
 Adande, and Olivia Stomski launched the program at a press conference in New York City alongside CLF co-founders Chris Nowinski, Ph.D. and Robert Cantu, M.D.
-Click here to read the CLF’s press release and here to watch the press conference.
+Click here to watch the press conference.

 “As information surrounding the dangers of concussions continues to attract more attention, it’s essential sports influencers correctly understand best practices of the concussion protocol,” said Qstream CEO Rich Lanchantin.
 “Qstream is proud to partner with CLF Media Project to educate journalists and journalism students on these dangers.
 As busy people, these influencers require a learning solution like Qstream that fits seamlessly into their days, and helps them with the critical thinking skills needed to report concussion facts and incidents as they unfold during live coverage.
 Qstream is delighted to support this important public initiative.”